-We asked the three candidates for School Committee the same five questions to give voters a look into why they are running and what they would hope to achieve if elected.
+BNEWS asked the three candidates for School Committee the same set of questions to give voters a look into why they are running and what they would hope to achieve if elected.

 1: Why are you seeking to be elected or re-elected to this position?

 I’ve been service-driven throughout adulthood as a United States Air Force veteran, and have been motivated to take a greater role in the community since my retirement from the armed forces.
 Burlington has been my home since I was four years old, and I can think of no better way to continue my record of service giving back to the community that has been so great to me and my family than offering my experience to the School Committee.The organizational and leadership skills I’ve learned as a senior non-comissioned officer are transferable to this role in a varirty of ways.
 I think our schools are very good, but I truly believe we can be better.
 I believe I can add a new voice and a fresh perspective to the effort and want to work to help make Burlington Schools the very best they can be.
 The children and tax payers of our community deserve nothing less

 2: What experience do you have that makes you a good candidate?